 The graphic novel was adapted into a series of 6 films made between 1972 & 1974.
-Adapted for a western audience as SHOGUN ASSASSIN in 1980, it was banned upon it's release for violent graphic depictions of decapitation and brutally violent sword fighting battle scenes set in Tokugawa era Japan.
+Adapted for a western audience as SHOGUN ASSASSIN in 1980, it was banned upon the release for violent graphic depictions of decapitation and brutally violent sword fighting battle scenes set in Tokugawa era Japan.

-Quentin Tarantino is a famous admirer of the Lone Wolf & Cub series, citing it as a huge inspiration for Kill Bill.
-Most recently the 2019 Star Wars spin off series The Mandalorian features a similar narrative of a rogue bounty hunter protecting a young creature as they are hunted down.
+Quentin Tarantino is a famous admirer of the Lone Wolf & Cub series, citing it as a huge influence on his classic Kill Bill.
+There's even an easter egg in the film for those who pay close attention, as during once scene in Kill Bill 2 the characters watch Lone Wolf and Cub on TV.
+Star Wars creator George Lucas also cited Japanese samurai films as inspiring him, with the 2019 spin off series, The Mandalorian, featuring a Lone Wolf and Cub inspired narrative of a rogue bounty hunter protecting a young creature as they are hunted down.

 Shogun Assassin was famously sampled in GZA's album Liquid Swords, becoming a trademark sample that inspired an era of WU TANG hip hop.

 Below WU TANG's RZA discusses the importance and influence that Kung Fu & Samurai films including Lone Wolf & Cub had on the style of the group.

 There is no doubt that this iconic series has had an enduring legacy and cemented its place as a cult classic, a testimony to the legacy of Japanese manga and our innate fascination with ancient combat and deathly duels.

 Musician ThunderCat famously paid direct homage to the legacy of LWAC....